 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

+The best green chile stew is loaded with bite-sized chunks of pork that are seasoned with onion and plenty of garlic.
 The pork is simmered in a green chile sauce until tender enough to almost fall apart when you bite it.

 Classic New Mexican Green Chile Stew

 Filled with that irresistible pork, potatoes, and roasted green chile, this stew is what I dream of when the weather starts cooling off each fall.
+And before any other native New Mexican can correct me, I am well aware of the ridiculousness of actually claiming the BEST NM Green Chile Stew, because technically, I do love them all.

 Want to save this recipe?

-Enter your email and I’ll send this recipe right to your inbox!
-Plus, I’ll send you new recipes every week!
+Enter your email and we’ll send it to you – plus new recipes sent daily!

 Green Chile Stew

-Over the years, I’ve made Green Chile Stew with many different kinds of meat: pork, ground beef, steak, chicken.
+Over the years, I’ve made Green Chile Stew with many different kinds of meat: pork, ground beef, steak, and chicken.
 However, this Green Chile Stew is hands-down our favorite.

 Not that I won’t happily try YOUR green chile stew recipe if you send it to me!
-I don’t discriminate between green chile filled recipes.
+I don’t discriminate between green chile recipes.
+We love adding green chile to our enchiladas, burritos, tacos, soups, and scrambled egg skillets.
+If the dish includes green chile, my boys will dive straight into it.

 I’ve had so many requests for a slow-cooker version of this recipe, I finally played with it the other day.
 And I’m oh so happy to tell you that it worked beautifully.